 The linker has default rules for placing unassigned sections when you specify multiple

 .ANY selectors.
-However, you can override the default rules using the
+You can override the default rules using the following command-line options:

 --any_contingencyto permit extra space in any execution regions containing